-- [36] Subsection 15(b) states that a public body can collect the personal information of an identifiable individual for law enforcement purposes. - [37] 'Law enforcement', as defined above, comprises four types of investigations police, security intelligence, criminal or regulatory, each of which could lead to the imposition of a penalty or sanction. - [38] CEMA is a Yukon ordinance, subsections 6(1) and 9(1) of which give the Public Body the authority to conduct a regulatory investigation.
-In addition, CEMA section 11 provides for offences that could lead to the imposition of a penalty or sanction. - [39] The DPO Letter stated that the CEMA enforcement officers wanted to determine if the Complainant had, under CEMA, committed a regulatory offence during the COVID-19 pandemic by providing a false COVID-19 health declaration.
-In addition, they wanted to stop a possible act of self-isolation non-compliance by the Complainant that might constitute a further regulatory offence. - [40] In my view, the Public Body's regulatory investigation of the Complainant was for law enforcement purposes because the CEMA enforcement officers were engaged, at the time, in detecting, investigating, preventing or enforcing CEMA, and that it provided for penalties or sanctions. - [41] In making this finding, I am in agreement with the Public Body's submission that any action done for a law enforcement purpose is not dependent on the status of the party doing the action but rather on the functional nature of the action.
-The Public Body's collection actions were done for the functional purpose of conducting a regulatory investigation. - [42] The submission by the Complainant that the CEMA enforcement officers did not have the appropriate authority in the form of a specific declaration, appointment or other formal document declaring them as peace officers, is not relevant.
-The issue before me is whether the Public Body, not its employees or agents, was authorized to rely on subsection 15(b).
-I have found that the Public Body was engaged in a matter of law enforcement and therefore had the necessary collection authority in its own right.
-It follows, then, that all the Public Body's employees or agents, whether enforcement officers or not, had the same authority.
+[36] Subsection 15(b) states that a public body can collect the personal information of an identifiable individual for law enforcement purposes.

+[37] 'Law enforcement', as defined above, comprises four types of investigations - police, security intelligence, criminal or regulatory, each of which could lead to the imposition of a penalty or sanction.

+[38] CEMA is a Yukon ordinance, subsections 6(1) and 9(1) of which give the Public Body the authority to conduct a regulatory investigation.
+In addition, CEMA section 11 provides for offences that could lead to the imposition of a penalty or sanction.

+[39] The DPO Letter stated that the CEMA enforcement officers wanted to determine if the Complainant had, under CEMA, committed a regulatory offence during the COVID-19 pandemic by providing a false COVID-19 health declaration.
+In addition, they wanted to stop a possible act of self-isolation non-compliance by the Complainant that might constitute a further regulatory offence.

+[40] In my view, the Public Body's regulatory investigation of the Complainant was for law enforcement purposes because the CEMA enforcement officers were engaged, at the time, in detecting, investigating, preventing or enforcing CEMA, and that it provided for penalties or sanctions.

+[41] In making this finding, I am in agreement with the Public Body's submission that any action done for a law enforcement purpose is not dependent on the status of the party doing the action but rather on the functional nature of the action.
+The Public Body's collection actions were done for the functional purpose of conducting a regulatory investigation.

+[42] The submission by the Complainant that the CEMA enforcement officers did not have the appropriate authority in the form of a specific declaration, appointment or other formal document declaring them as peace officers, is not relevant.
+I have found that the Public Body was engaged in a matter of law enforcement and therefore had the necessary collection authority.
+As such, there is no need to verify if an official, purporting in good faith to represent a public body, has the necessary agency to do so.